1ozturkbe/OCTHaGOn.jl/docs/src/api/jump_utils.md

-# JuMP Utilities
+# JuMP and MathOptInterface utilities

-These functions act on JuMP structures to be able to implement OCTHaGOn.
+These functions act on JuMP and MOI structures to be able to implement OCTHaGOn.

 ```@docs
 bound!